mmeil3/FireClimateSpatialAnalysis/README.md

 Regression analysis generates coefficients that represent the slope and intercept of a line that best fits the observed data points (Oyana, 2021, p.
 148).
 The relationship is confirmed when (1) when there is a tendency for the dependent(or response)  variable,  Y,  to  vary  with  an  independent  (or  predictor)  variable,  X, in a systematic fashion and (2) when there is a well-defined scattering of data points around the curve that depicts some type of model direction.
 Linear regression can also be used to predict variable values, estimate unknown values given the values of another.
 It is best to take a two-tiered approach that involves Least Squares Regression  (LSR) and Geographically Weighted Regression (GWR) (Oyana, 2021, 149).

 #### Least Squares Regression
 Least Squares Regression modelling helps identify important predictors that may explain the spatial processes in a given area, while taking into consideration the residuals (errors).
-For the purposes of our project, LSR would help us understand how temperature can predict wildfire in British Columbia.
+We are interest in looking at the overall patterns that suggest a linear relationship, to understand how much temperature explains wildfire.
 The residuals are then tested in the model and are randomly distributed (Oyana, 2021, p.
 149).
 A simple regression model can be written as follows:

 $$
 Y = a + bX
 $$

+Null: Temperature (Independent Variable) has no effect on fire occurrence (dependent variable)
+Alternate: Temperature has a significant effect on fire occurence

 ```r
 # Read the shapefile